sitevision/envision/packages/envision-docs/src/pages/components/cards.md

 A Card may have a header, a body and a footer: `.env-card__header`, `.env-card__body`, `.env-card__footer`.

 No matter source order, header will always display first and footer last.
-The footer will always stick to the bottom of the card.
-Inside a Cardholder, if the card needs to stretch vertically, the body will be the element that stretches.
+The footer will always stick to the bottom of the Card.
+Inside a Cardholder, if the Card needs to stretch vertically, the body will be the element that stretches.

 ```html